PREMEDICATION1

 Administer premedication for subsequent BAVENCIO doses based on clinical judgment and presence and severity of prior infusion reactions

-DOSE MODIFICATIONS
+DOSE MODIFICATIONS1

 Recommended dose modifications for adverse reactions